bobtheowl/aceholder/README.md

 I would like to add the following features in the future:

+ - Update it to be more easily used as a package.
  - Add the Javascript to properly register the `<ace-holder>` elements.
  - Add support for image aceholders.
 More than likely this will be an optional `type="image"` attribute which will default to the standard text.
  - Add some example images of the generated output to this readme.